Disconnected Agreement in Networks Prone to Link Failures: Preliminaries

 \begin{proposition} Stretches $\lambda_k$ make a monotonously increasing sequence: $\lambda_i\le \lambda_j$, for $i < j$. \end{proposition}

 \begin{proof} Consider an edge $e$ belonging to a connected component~$C$.
 If $e$ gets removed from the graph and the connected component $C$ stays intact then its diameter may only increase.
 Suppose the edge~$e$ is a bridge of $C$, and after its removal the connected component~$C$ breaks into two connected components $C_1$ and~$C_2$.
-The stretch of the graph after removal of edge~$e$ is the stretch before removal of this edge minus the diameter of $C$ plus the diameters of $C_1$ and $C_2$, and this number incremented by~$1$.
+The stretch of the graph after removal of the edge~$e$ is the stretch before removal of this edge minus the diameter of $C$ plus the diameters of $C_1$ and $C_2$, and this number incremented by~$1$.
 So this new stretch cannot be smaller than the original one, because the diameter of $C$ is at most a sum of the diameters of $C_1$ and $C_2$ incremented by one. \end{proof}

-We consider bounds on performance of algorithms with respect to stretch~$\lambda$ at a round in which all nodes halt.
+We consider bounds on performance of algorithms with respect to the stretch~$\lambda$ occurring at a round in which all nodes halt.
 Let $f:\mN\rightarrow \mN$ be a monotonously increasing function.
 For a communication algorithm to run in $\cO(f(\lambda))$ time, it is sufficient and necessary that the running time is $\cO(f(\lambda_k))$, for any round number $k$ prior to halting, by Proposition~\ref{pro:stretch}.

-We say that an algorithm for link failures is \emph{early stopping} if it runs in $\cO(\lambda)$ time.
+A disconnected-agreement algorithm in a synchronous network with links prone to failures is \emph{early stopping} if it runs in a number of rounds proportional to the unknown stretch~$\lambda$ actually occurring.
+Such an algorithm is \emph{fast} if it runs in a number of rounds proportional to an upper bound on stretch~$\Lambda$ known to all the nodes.

+Our use of terms ``fast'' and ``early stopping'' follows a similar approach to consensus algorithms with node crashes.
+Let $t$ denote an upper bound on the number of node crashes, which is known to all nodes, and $f$ be an actual number of node crashes, which is not assumed to be known.
+Fast algorithms operate in running time $\cO(t+1)$ and early stopping algorithms operate in running time $\cO(f+1)$.
+We use $\Lambda$ similarly as $t$ and $\lambda$ similarly as~$f$.